 - Color contrast is at least 7:1 (in most instances)

 - Timing is not an essential part of any activity

 - Context-sensitive help is available

-How to Do Accessibility Testing for Websites and What Tools to Use
+How to Do Website Accessibility Testing and What Tools to Use

 - The ‘Lighthouse’ extension from Google to check the current state of your website.
 Lighthouse generates reports with practical advice on how to fix issues.

 - The ‘Wave’ extension from WebAIM to identify areas in which a site can improve according to WCAG standards.
 Wave generates reports with a list of issues and advice for what to change.